 options missing=' '; proc sgplot data=x5 noautolegend; yaxistable axis1 axis2 / position=left; format axis1 my3fmt. axis2 my4fmt.; hbarparm category=obsid response=len; text y=obsid x=x text=text; yaxis display=none type=discrete; xaxis label='Length' offsetmin=0; run; options missing='.';

 You might be wondering why I made numeric variables and formats instead of simply working with character variables.
-My previous blog shows why: Advanced ODS Graphics: Axis tables that contain special characters.
+My previous post shows why: Advanced ODS Graphics: Axis tables that contain special characters.
 When you have a numeric axis table variable, you can use formats to display special characters.
 You just need to ensure that you have things set up so that the default STAT=SUM option does not add any numbers to your plot.

 In summary, you can use axis tables to summarize variables.
 I think this capability is not well known, so I wanted to show it.
 You can also use axis tables to display values in a data set with no summarization.
 You might need your axis table variables to be numeric so that you can display special values.
 When you do that, you need to ensure that your axis is discrete and your axis table values are not displayed when extra observations provide supplemental material.